rkumar-1/trust-intelligence/ReadMe.md

 3. *Find me some Rabbits:*

 My observation is that some of the Tweets have a tendency to keep multiplying like rabbits.
 These tweets can develop a *velocity* and find their ways to more twitter users!
-These quuick spikes called as *amplifications* are of great interest to the twitter team.
+These quick spikes called as *amplifications* are of great interest to the twitter team.
 The tendency to quickly multiciply, in a sense resembles that of rabbits.
 Let us name them RABBITS.
 We need to make sure, we net some rabbits in our data gathering.
 Are you ready.

 OK.
 What percentage of twitter traffic is filled with rabbits?
 We simply don't know up front!